Exploitboy/mint-token/README.md

 ## Overview

-`Alibaba` is a simple ERC-20 token smart contract written in Solidity.
+`Ashu` is a simple ERC-20 token smart contract written in Solidity.
 It supports essential features like token minting, burning, transferring, and allowances.
 This contract is designed to be a basic example of how ERC-20 functionality can be implemented.

-- **Name:** Alibaba
+- **Name:** Ashu
-- **Symbol:** ALB
+- **Symbol:** ASH
 - **Decimals:** 18

 ## Features